The network cannot provide the requested access information.

 The service quality of the specified channel is insufficient to accept the connection.

-The destination cannot be reached because the interface is not functioning correctly, and a signalling message cannot be delivered.
+The destination cannot be reached because the interface is not functioning correctly, and a signaling message cannot be delivered.
 This might be a temporary condition, but it could last for an extended period of time.
 For example, the remote equipment might be turned off.

 The remote equipment does not support the requested supplementary service.